 16. Mirror games

 Six-year-old children can enjoy mirror activities in different ways.
-Mirrors can be used for science experiments and also for some fun time.
+Mirrors can be used for science experiments for kids and also for some fun time.
 You can even use spinning tops and flashlights to make reflections.
 Make your children write the alphabet or numbers on a sheet of paper and let them check what happens when they see them in the mirror.
 Such activities can be quite intriguing for children.

 17. New words